This article was updated on the 3rd September 2019.

-AAI Canada, Inc. offers Harmonic Arm™, a high-quality programmable robot arm equipped with sensors, controller, built-in simulation software and an additional joint.
-It also features custom grippers that can be mounted on the forearm at an angle of up to 90°, based on the applications.
+AAI Canada, Inc. offers the Harmonic Arm™, a high-quality programmable robot arm equipped with sensors, controller, built-in simulation software, and an additional joint.
+It also features custom grippers that can be mounted on the forearm at an angle of up to 90°, based on the application.
 It can be directly controlled through a serial interface via a programmable logic controller or a personal computer.

-The key benefits of Harmonic Arm™ include the following:
+The key benefits of the Harmonic Arm™ include the following: